Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges

 \subsection{Introduction}

-The frequency spectrum serves as the foundational underpinning for wireless communication, with various communication technologies being the structural elements built upon this foundation.
-The market offers a diverse array of such technologies.
-The current section aims to provide an introductory overview of them with a particular emphasis on key aspects related to the usage in unlicensed spectrum, such as: operating frequency, throughput and operating range.
-Fig. \ref{fig:techologies} illustrates the two most important parameters that can be achieved from a practical perspective.
+The frequency spectrum is the foundation of wireless communication, with various technologies serving as the structures built upon it.
+The market provides a wide variety of these technologies.
+This section provides an introductory overview, focusing on key aspects of unlicensed spectrum use, including operating frequency, throughput, and range.
+Fig.~\ref{fig:techologies} shows a rough estimate of the two most important practical parameters.

-As observed, the existing technologies cover most of the possible deployment scenarios.
-Consequently, it is now crucial to concentrate more on the coexistence among these technologies to fully utilize their potential.
-The last subsection will discuss coexistence issues, which are closely related to interference.
-This interference can occur within a single technology in the same network (intra-cell and inter-cell), or when two different standards occupy the same bandwidth, for example, Wi-Fi and NR-U.
+As shown, current technologies already cover most deployment scenarios.
+The next step is to focus on their coexistence to maximize their full potential.
+The final subsection will discuss coexistence issues related to interference.
+Such interference may occur within a single technology in the same network (intra-cell or inter-cell) or when two different standards share the same band, for example, Wi-Fi and NR-U.